Thank you for contacting

 Dependency and Identification Rules

 To qualify, a child must meet age, residency, and relationship tests and be claimed as a dependent on the tax return.
-Each qualifying child must have a valid Social Security Number or Individual Taxpayer Identification Number issued before the filing deadline.
+For Child Tax Credit purposes, both the taxpayer (and the spouse, if filing jointly) and each qualifying child must have a valid Social Security number issued before the due date of the return, including extensions.
+An Individual Taxpayer Identification Number is not sufficient for a qualifying child when claiming the Child Tax Credit.

 Filing and Calculation